alexgabriel28/thesis/README.md

 # master-thesis
-This is the repo for the master thesis as ITA - RWTH Aachen
+This is the repo for the master thesis at ITA - RWTH Aachen